 How to start integrating with Canvas?

-To begin integrating with Canvas, developers need to understand the needs of schools.
+To begin integrating with Canvas, developers need to understand the needs of their clients – learning institutions.

-When developers truly understand the school’s integration needs, questions like these (above) can lead to different integrations which would be more accurate, focused, and impactful for the user.
+When developers truly understand the school’s integration needs, questions like these (above) can lead to different integrations that would be more accurate, focused, and impactful for the user.